Career/Volunteer Opportunities at BrainTrust Canada

 BrainTrust Canada was founded in 1986 when a small group of committed people recognized a need for greater support and resources in the Okanagan for those affected by brain injury.
 Today we remain committed to reducing the stress experienced when someone has sustained a brain injury.
 We help ensure that these individuals receive adequate funding, housing, and healthcare, and assist them in living as independently as possible in our community.

-As a result of new funding, BrainTrust Canada is currently recruiting a Community Support Facilitator for our Kelowna-based team of professionals who work directly with individuals affected by brain injury.
+As a result of new funding, BrainTrust Canada is currently adding a Community Support Facilitator to our Kelowna-based team of professionals who work directly with individuals affected by brain injury.
 This is a full-time position.

 As a Community Support Facilitator you help individuals with brain injury develop strategies for managing the tasks of daily living, create rehabilitation plans that promote inclusion, and find fulfilling social and recreational opportunities.
 You may also advocate on behalf of your clients with the justice and healthcare systems, providing education about brain injury and helping to reduce stigma.
 We put people first, so your clients are always at the centre of your work.